 You can get a good quality Park brand chain tool from Amazon for around $15.
 Don’t go with the dirt cheap ones – I’ve found that they tend to break after just a couple of uses.

 Something that makes fixing the chain easier is “missing links” or “power links.”
 These replace one of the outer plates in the chain with a special plate that clips in rather than needing to be riveted in place.
 I like the KMC brand missing links better than all the others, especially because they’re re-usable.
-Here are 10-speed, 9-speed and 7 or 8-speed links on Amazon (in packs of 6).
+Here are 11-speed, 10-speed, 9-speed and 7 or 8-speed links on Amazon (in packs of 6).
 Carry one with you whenever you ride, along with the chain tool.

 - If you have the time to think about it, use the chain tool with the handle facing away from you so that you push the rivet out towards you when you are splitting the chain.
 This makes it simpler to work on when you are re-joining the two ends.